CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-profile.md

 # Followups: profile variable

-In the data-script object you can access information about any profile.
+In the data-script object you can access information about any **profile**.
 From a profile object you request and edit the information of the current profile.
 To request a profile object please see the documentation on [the account object](./followups-scripting-copernica).